-The Iowa-based chain dates back more than 50 years and has more than 400 stores, according to its website.
+The Iowa-based chain dates back more than 50 years and has 400 stores, according to its website.
 So, you can’t argue that the branding has been a problem.

-This turns out to be a very popular name for coffee shops, so maybe I’m missing something here.
+This turns out to be a very popular name for coffee shops, so maybe we’re missing something here.
 But aren’t jitters an unpleasant side effect of too much caffeine?

 5. Passmore Gas